Samsung scion Lee walks free after jail term suspended, faces leadership challenges

 “Park threatened Samsung Electronics executives,” the judge said.
 “The defendant provided a bribe, knowing it was bribery to support (the friend’s daughter), but was unable to refuse.”

 Prosecutors did not have an immediate comment.
-Lee’s lawyer, Lee In-jae, said the defence will appeal to the Supreme Court to try to overturn the convictions.
+Lee’s lawyer, Lee In-jae, said the defense will appeal to the Supreme Court to try to overturn the convictions.

 Lee, wearing a dark suit and white shirt and looking noticeably worn, did not show any emotion when the ruling was announced.

-With the end of his year-long detention, which according to local media he adjusted to with physical workouts and reading books, Lee can return to his multiple corporate roles, including as director of flagship Samsung Electronics.
+With the end of his year-long detention, which according to local media he adjusted to with physical workouts and reading books, Lee can return to his multiple corporate roles, including as director of flagship Samsung Electronics (005930.KS).

 Investors say Lee will face the daunting tasks of trying to find the right direction for growth and making big investment decisions, although Samsung Electronics, the world’s biggest maker of semiconductors and smartphones, performed well with Lee behind bars for the past year.